pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 if the download is quick.
 Otherwise, prepare the dataset manually, checking in the required artifacts and modifying the __init__.py script as needed to use them.

+Be intentional about the size of the binary artifacts you add to the repo.
+While there isn't currently a limit specified, scripts/housekeeping.sh does provide a way to see how your model compares to others, and encourage you to avoid bloating the repo if possible.

 - the easiest approach may be to run the dataloader an iteration, pickle its output, and check that file in
 - it's also fine to manually modify the raw data files to include only a small fraction, but make sure not to run the dataloader during train/eval measurements